Soccer in New South Wales: Youth - Representative

 The Youth Men's Representative system which is run by Football NSW caters for the ages between 11 and 18.
-It is divided into 3 main leagues.
+It is divided into 4 main leagues.

 The representative Youth leagues are seen as the best soccer a youth player can get in New South Wales.
-The Association Youth League is the third-strongest in the state, the National Premier Leagues Youth 2 is the second - strongest, and the National Premier Leagues Youth 1 is the strongest league of youth football in NSW, as well as the most prestigious.
+The Association Youth League is the fourth-strongest in the state, with the National Premier Leagues Youth 1 the strongest league of youth football in NSW, as well as the most prestigious.